 This website provides potential clients with information concerning my professional tax and bookkeeping services.

-When you are ready to learn more about what we can do for you, we encourage you to contact us.
+When you are ready to learn more about what we can do for you, we encourage you to check the other tabs above and contact us.

 Musings from Walnut Creek, California…